skrattaren/apf.rst/apf.rst

 + [p.
 137] "'Why Snowy?
 That's an odd name for a horse.'"

-  Because Banjo Patterson, poet and author of many fine Australian tales, wrote a narrative poem called "`The Man from Snowy River`_", telling of a man who rode a creature "something like a racehorse undersized".
+  Because Banjo Patterson, poet and author of many fine Australian tales, wrote a narrative poem called **The Man from Snowy River**, telling of a man who rode a creature "something like a racehorse undersized".

   Patterson's other writing credits include the lyrics to 'Waltzing